trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/debug.md

    - The message "Hello, kernel" from the `hello_kernel` function
    - The message "Got message: Internal(StartOfLevel)," which represents the start of the message inbox
-   - The message "Got message: Internal(InfoPerLevel(InfoPerLevel ...," which provides the hash of the previous block
+   - The message "Got message: Internal(InfoPerLevel(InfoPerLevel ...," which provides the hash and timestamp of the previous block
    - The message "Got message: Internal(EndOfLevel)," which represents the end of the message inbox

 1. Press Ctrl + C to end debugging mode.